A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Introduction

 \section{Introduction}

-When modeling longitudinally observed networks (e.\,g., panel network data), the analyst is generally confronted with a choice between two popular candidate models: the temporal exponential random graph model (TERGM) \citep{Hanneke:2010, Leifeld:2016, Desmarais:2010nips, Desmarais:2012physa} and the stochastic actor-oriented model (SAOM) \citep{Snijders:2001, Snijders:2007, snijders2010introduction}, often known by the name of its software implementation \texttt{SIENA}.
-An unusual, even surprising, feature of the literature on longitudinal network analysis is that authors tend to use one or the other of these techniques without explicitly considering or refuting equally applicable alternatives.
-This is noteworthy as previous studies show that the two models often yield considerably different parameter estimates based on identical model specifications \citep{lerner2013conditional}.
-Even though the two models accomplish the same inferential task in a somewhat similar way, it is rare to see the theoretical fit or empirical performance of the two techniques directly compared \citep{Desmarais:2012}.\footnote{\cite{Desmarais:2012} set out to develop and explain a blocked Gibbs sampling technique for interpreting ERGMs and TERGMs at the vertex, edge, or arbitrary subgraph level.
-As highly cited analyses with ERGMs were not to be found in the political science literature at that time, the authors demonstrated their technique by replicating an influential paper by \cite{Berardo:2010}, which had used a SAOM.
-Discrepancies in results and fit led to a brief discussion of model differences that was somewhat tangential to the goals of \cite{Desmarais:2012} but provided the inspiration for the current work.} When theory is invoked with respect to model choice, it is usually done to justify the use of one of these network models relative to a regression model.\footnote{There is a substantial literature on why regression models are inappropriate for network data.
+When modeling longitudinally observed networks (e.\,g., panel network data), the analyst is generally confronted with a choice between two popular candidate models: the temporal exponential random graph model (TERGM) \citep{Hanneke:2010, Leifeld:2018, Desmarais:2010nips, Desmarais:2012physa} and the stochastic actor-oriented model (SAOM) \citep{Snijders:2001, Snijders:2007, snijders2010introduction}, often known by the name of its software implementation \texttt{SIENA}.
+An unusual, even surprising, feature of the literature on longitudinal network analysis is that authors tend to use one or the other of these techniques without explicitly considering or refuting the alternative.
+This is noteworthy as previous studies show that the two models often yield considerably different parameter estimates based on nearly identical model specifications \citep{lerner2013conditional}.
+Even though the two models accomplish the same inferential task in a somewhat similar way, it is rare to see the theoretical fit or empirical performance of the two techniques directly compared \citep[but see][]{block2018change, block2018forms}.
+When theory is invoked with respect to model choice, it is usually done to justify the use of one of these network models relative to a regression model.\footnote{There is a substantial literature on why regression models are inappropriate for network data.
 That is not a subject we will examine here as it has already been well covered elsewhere.
-This literature begins with reviews of the work by Sir Francis Galton \citep{dow1984galton}, but also includes more recent work, such as \cite{hoff2002latent}, \cite{hoff2004modeling}, \cite{Goodreau:2008}, \citet{lerner2013conditional}, and \cite{Cranmer:2011}. } Yet, as we demonstrate below, it is not always the case that theory alone is strong enough to provide the analyst a clear preference for one or the other.
+This literature begins with reviews of the work by Sir Francis Galton \citep{dow1984galton}, but also includes more recent work, such as \cite{hoff2002latent}, \cite{hoff2004modeling}, \cite{Goodreau:2008}, \citet{lerner2013conditional}, and \cite{Cranmer:2011}, and \citet{cranmer2017navigating}. } Yet, as we demonstrate below, it is usually not the case that theory alone is strong enough to provide the analyst a clear preference for one or the other.
 So, what is one to do?